 Midlothian real estate is some of the most expensive in Texas, although Midlothian house values don't compare to the most expensive real estate in the U.S.

-Midlothian is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Midlothian is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Midlothian who work in office and administrative support (13.97%), sales jobs (11.20%), and management occupations (10.44%).
+Unlike some cities, Midlothian isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Midlothian are a mix of both white- and blue-collar jobs.
+Overall, Midlothian is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Midlothian who work in office and administrative support (14.24%), sales jobs (12.89%), and management occupations (11.01%).

 Also of interest is that Midlothian has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Midlothian in 2018 was $35,684, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
-This equates to an annual income of $142,736 for a family of four.
-However, Midlothian contains both very wealthy and poor people as well.
+The per capita income in Midlothian in 2018 was $35,084, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $140,336 for a family of four.

 The most common language spoken in Midlothian is English.
 Other important languages spoken here include Spanish and Chinese.